 The difference between unwanted death and assisted suicide can be encapsulated in one word: choice.

 And then does the same with the “slippery slope” argument with another:

 Those who, mainly for religious reasons, claim it would be a slippery slope to Gosport-style dangers, deliberately ignore how a law would prevent another Gosport, with proper regulation bringing transparency to end-of-life treatment.

 Both these statements miss the point entirely – Objecting to the “right to die” law isn’t a religious argument, or a moral one, but simply a practical one: The law could be abused, and it is a slippery slope.

 A law, any law, is (or should be) for the protection of the majority of decent people from the criminal minority.
 Writing a law that grants a “right to die” leaves a loophole for vulnerable people to be taken advantage of.

-If the law that Polly is advocating here existed twenty years ago, Harold Shipman would never have broken any laws or seen the inside of jail cell.
+If the “Right to Die” law, that Polly is advocating here, had existed twenty years ago, Harold Shipman would never have broken any laws or seen the inside of jail cell.

 And that’s just on the individual level.

 On the state level, we already have a Tory government that has caused 120,000 deaths through barbaric austerity, that has told the disabled and the dying they must return to work, that has halted state-support for people with cancer, or people in wheelchairs.